Time of upload: 21.05.2018 – 8.52

 Q1: How did Zurich respond to customers impacted by this event?

-We proactively identified any customers that were in close proximity or who may have had a relationship to this tragic event, and we have reached out to them to offer our support.
+We proactively identified any customers that were in close proximity or who may have had a relationship to this tragic event, and we have reached out to them to offer our support and guidance.
 This included:

 - Engagement with our panel of alternative accommodation providers to understand what their capacity was in case our customers needed to call upon them;